 We have been to some eerie places, no question about it.
 Capela dos Ossos, the Chapel of Bones in Evora Portugal tops our freakish list.
 Entering the macabre world of this ossuary is like crossing into the Twilight Zone.
 The invitation over the door: “Nós ossos que aqui estamos, pelos vossos esperamos,” loosely translated: “We bones that are here, for your bones we wait.”

-- According to Wikipedia, “The Capela dos Ossos was built in the 16th century by a Franciscan monk who, in the Counter-Reformation spirit of that era, wanted to prod his fellow brothers into contemplation and transmit the message of life being transitory, a very common spirituality theme summed up in the motto memento mori.”
+A Franciscan monk built the chapel in the 16th century with the skulls and bones from 5000 humans previously buried in a cemetery.
+Are you wondering why?
+So were we.
+Wikipedia explains: “in the Counter-Reformation spirit of that era, he wanted to prod his fellow brothers into contemplation and transmit the message of life being transitory, a very common spirituality theme summed up in the motto memento mori.”

-- Eurail is an easy way to get to Evora.
-Check prices and find the Eurail pass that is right for you.
+- On the Eurail train.
+Check prices and find the Eurail Pass that is right for you.

 What is the eeriest thing you have seen?
 Have you been to a chapel of bones?